 I set out several years ago with my Studio Sky partners Eric Moser and Julia Starr Sanford to develop a far more adaptable wall framing system that channels pipes and wires throughout the interiors of a building.
 Without breaking out an entire set of details, here's basically how it works: stud walls are framed conventionally, then horizontal chases are framed at the top, bottom, and middle of the walls at a height similar to a chair rail where a light switch, electrical outlet, or faucet might be located, while the bottom chase handles electrical and data outlets low on the wall near where they're conventionally located.
 The horizontal chases are connected with vertical chases at door and window jambs and room corners.
 We then board one side of each wall and install shelving in all the open cavities so the walls are both partitions, chases, and shelving units.
 And when you need to re-wire or re-plumb something, the chases are easily accessible because the chase casings are screw-attached and can be easily reattached once the adaptation work is done.

 These ideas support the Adaptable Buildings foundation of the Original Green.
 The Tales are on Original Green Stories, while the Tools are in Original Green Resources.
-Several of these ideas support other foundations as well, so you'll see them listed wherever appropriate.
+Several of these ideas support other ideals, foundations, and the Living Tradition Operating System because the Original Green is massively interlinked, so you'll see them listed wherever appropriate.

 Contact Sundog Books at Seaside, which is our favorite bookstore ever!